truetamtam/vagrant-lamp-debian7/README.md

 Download and Install [VirtualBox](http://www.virtualbox.org/)

-Download a vagrant box (name of the box is supposed to be lucid32)
+Download a vagrant box (name of the box is supposed to be debian-70)

-    $ vagrant box add debian-70 https://raw.github.com/gmoigneu/vagrant-debian-wheezy-box/master/debian-70.box
+    $ vagrant box add debian-70 https://static.nls.io/debian-70.box

+Or get the box on its GitHub repo : [vagrant-debian-wheezy-box](https://github.com/gmoigneu/vagrant-debian-wheezy-box)

 Clone this repository